-The Health Information and Quality Authority (HIQA) is responsible for the registration and inspection of all residential care services for older people.
-Services are required to meet certain standards that include rules about the quality of accommodation and care.
+The Health Information and Quality Authority (HIQA) is responsible for inspecting and registering residential care services for older people, such as nursing homes.

 Before July 2009 the Health Service Executive (HSE) was responsible for the registration and inspection of private and voluntary residential care services and provided inspection reports up to that date.

 By law, all residential services must be inspected and registered by HIQA to be allowed to operate.
 Residential services must re-register with HIQA every 3 years.

 HIQA inspections ensure that services meet the requirements set out by the Health Act (2007) and the National Standards.
 If the service does not comply with the regulations or meet the Standards, it may fail to achieve registration status or lose its registration status.

 The inspections are a mixture of both announced and unannounced visits.
 They can happen at any time.
 This includes during the day, evenings, and weekends or at night.